systemjs/builder/README.md

   builder.buildSFX('myModule', config, 'outfile.js');
 ```

+This bundle file can then be included with a `<script>` tag, and no other dependencies (apart from Traceur runtime if needed) would need to be included in the page.

 SFX bundles to not support custom exclusions and inclusions as there is no loader registry.

 Rather, if it is needed to have globals like `jQuery` not included, as they will be separate globals, set up a wrapper module something like: